WAeUP/waeup.sphinx.autodoc/README.rst

 Features available yet:

 - When autodocumenting, ignore components with a dot in their name.
-This can greatly reduce the number of `AttributeError`s you get (and you cannot tackle otherwise) when using Sphinx_ with Grok_ projects.
+This can greatly reduce the number of `AttributeErrors` you get (and you cannot tackle otherwise) when using Sphinx_ with Grok_ projects.